ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 If standard treatment options are not working, you may want to consider a clinical trial.
 Talk with your doctor about clinical trials that may be open to you.

-If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If cancer spreads to another part in the body from where it started, it is referred to as metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option, so talk with your doctor about clinical trials for which you may be eligible.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of the treatments discussed above.
-Treatment options for patients with metastatic pancreatic cancer depend heavily on a patient’s overall health, preferences, and support system.
-People with metastatic pancreatic cancer should be treated by a multidisciplinary team.
+Treatment options for people with metastatic pancreatic cancer depend heavily on a patient’s overall health, preferences, and support system.

 Information below is based on the ASCO guideline, “Metastatic Pancreatic Cancer.”
 Please note that this link takes you to another ASCO website.

-Depending on factors including your preferences, characteristics, and your comorbidity profile, first-line options include:
+Depending on factors such as your preferences, characteristics, and your comorbidity profile, first-line options include:

 Chemotherapy with a combination of fluorouracil, leucovorin, irinotecan, and oxaliplatin, called FOLFIRINOX.